Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Discussion

-Figures~\ref{fig:feat_r1} and \ref{fig:feat_q1} demonstrate the feature maps on polygons with holes.
-Both Deepset and Set Transformer only capture geometric features from non-trivial vertices located at the exterior boundary of polygons.
-While set-based models accept point set encoding of polygons in varying length and the output features are invariant to the feed-in order of vertices, such methods largely ignore the connectives and interactions between points.
-Such a learning setting inherently hinders the model's capability to learn geometric information from polygons with holes.
-The graph convolution model, GCAE, lacks learning flexibility in learning local geometric features as discussed in the previous sections.
-On the other hand, PolyMP can capture geometric features from salient points located at the exterior and interiors of polygons.
-In the message-passing network, the exterior and interior of polygons are considered to be two distinct elements as there is no direct connection between points located at the two boundaries.
-In other words, the geometric features (i.e., the \enquote{message}) are only passed between points that are connected in a connected component of a graph, in this case defined by the linear rings of polygon boundaries.
+Figures~\ref{fig:feat_r1} and \ref{fig:feat_q1} illustrate the feature maps for polygons with holes.
+DeepSet and Set Transformer primarily capture geometric features from non-trivial vertices along the exterior boundary, while largely ignoring those within the interior.
+Although set-based models can encode polygons of varying lengths and produce permutation-invariant feature representations, their lack of connectivity modeling restricts their ability to learn geometric structures in polygons with holes.
+Similarly, the graph convolution model GCAE struggles to flexibly capture local geometric features, as discussed in previous sections.
+In contrast, PolyMP and PolyMP-DSC effectively capture geometric features from both the exterior and interior boundaries of polygons.
+This is achieved through graph message-passing encoders, where geometric features (i.e., the \enquote{message}) are exchanged only between directly connected nodes within the same connected component of a graph—defined in this case by the polygon’s linear rings.
+As a result, PolyMP-based models can better preserve structural relationships in polygons with complex topologies.